ANNOUNCEMENTS

 mg/kg for lead in the top two feet of soil.

 In July 2020, U.S. EPA signed an Action Memorandum to conduct a time-critical removal action (TCRA) in the area.
-The TCRA consists of removing soil contaminated with lead above the RML of 400 mg/kg within the top two feet; conducting pre- and post-excavation property assessments to ensure properties are properly restored; replacing excavated soil with clean soil; seeding or re-sodding the property; and transporting and disposing any soil that is removed at an approved disposal facility.
+The TCRA consisted of removing soil contaminated with lead above the RML of 400 mg/kg within the top two feet; conducting pre- and post-excavation property assessments to ensure properties were properly restored; replacing excavated soil with clean soil; seeding or re-sodding the property; and transporting and disposing of any soil that was removed at an approved disposal facility.

 WHAT IS THE CURRENT SITE STATUS?